urbit/bridge/DEVELOPMENT.md

 To work with the L2 aggregator locally, set up the local environment like so:

+Run `npm run pilot-l2` to preload your local blockchain with L1 and L2 points owned by the address `0x6DEfFb0caFDB11D175F123F6891AA64F01c24F7d`

-Clone the [urbit repo](https://github.com/urbit/urbit) and [Install Urbit](https://urbit.org/getting-started/cli) by downloading the correct urbit binary for your operating system.
+Clone the [urbit repo](https://github.com/urbit/urbit) and [Install Urbit](https://urbit.org/getting-started/cli#2-install-urbit) by downloading the correct urbit binary for your operating system.

-To start a local fake ship for development purposes, run the following commands in the urbit repo:
+Start a local fake ship for development purposes by running the following commands in the urbit repo:

 ```sh
 /path/to/urbit-binary -F zod -B ./bin/solid.pill -A ./pkg/arvo -c zod --http-port 8080